CanSinoBIO's mRNA COVID vaccine candidate cleared for trials in China - NewsBreak

 CanSinoBIO's mRNA COVID vaccine candidate cleared for trials in China

-Unlike other major countries, China is yet to approve any foreign-made mRNA vaccines such as that produced by U.S.-German duo Pfizer Inc (PFE.N) and BioNTech SE .
+Unlike other major countries, China is yet to approve any foreign-made mRNA vaccines such as that produced by U.S.-German duo Pfizer Inc and BioNTech SE.

 Comments / 0